 Digital inclusion is one of the most important social justice issues of our day.
 In our digital society, the unconnected are a growing underclass.
-People without access to the Internet are unable to apply for jobs online, connect with family and friends, access virtual library shelves, gain information about medical and health issues.
+People without access to the Internet are unable to apply for jobs online, connect with family and friends, access virtual library shelves, or gain information about medical and health issues.
 They can’t participate in Internet-based GED classes and online higher education or experience the cost-saving advantages of online shopping.
 Simply stated, they are shut out of the benefits of connectivity that most of us take for granted.
-This is tragic in light of all the resources that are available on the Internet that have the potential to help an under resourced family move toward a healthier, happier and more secure future
+This is tragic in light of all the resources that are available on the Internet that have the potential to help an under resourced family move toward a healthier, happier and more secure future.

 Connecting for Good, Inc. is a 501(c)(3) a nonprofit organization that has been working to bridge the Digital Divide in the Kansas City metro area since 2011.
 Our organization is dedicated making sure that everyone has access broadband Internet, regardless of their incomes.
 While Internet access is available at libraries, schools and other public institutions, we believe connectivity in the home is essential for all Kansas City families if they are to fully participate in our digital society.